Chemplast Sanmar: History

+In August 2021, Chemplast Sanmar opened its initial public offering at a price band of ₹ 530-541 per share.

 Organization

 Chemplast Sanmar Limited is part of Sanmar Group which has businesses in Chemicals, Shipping, Engineering and Metals.
 It has a turnover of over ₹ 65 billion and a presence in some 25 businesses, with manufacturing units spread over numerous locations in India.

 Chemplast Sanmar's manufacturing facilities are located at Mettur, Panruti, Cuddalore and Ponneri in Tamil Nadu, Shinoli in Maharashtra, and Karaikal in the Union Territory of Puducherry.

 Cuddalore PCV is the largest such project in Tamil Nadu.
 Its aggregate capacity of 235,000 tons makes it one of India's largest PVC players.

 Mettur Chemical & Industrial Corporation (MCIC) Ltd makes caustic soda 48000 TPA and chloromethane 11000 TPA.